CumulusNetworks/docs/content/cumulus-vx/VirtualBox-and-Vagrant.md

 ### Create VMs and Network Connections

 {{% notice note %}}

-The Cumulus VX box image defines the CPU, memory, and disk requirements.
+The Cumulus VX VirtualBox image defines the CPU, memory, and disk requirements.
 Cumulus VX requires at least 768MB of RAM and 6GB of disk space.

 CumulusVX versions 4.3 and later requires 2 vCPUs.